FrisovanDijk/InfocardJS/README.md

 ## What can't I do?
 As far as I know, the only limitation is nesting infocards.
 Other than that, all HTML code should be accepted.

+Oh, and it doesn't work on Internet Explorer.